tushar80/Team-task-manager/README.md

 # fsf_2019_screening_task1

-django-task-manager is pluggable, multi-user, mulyi-team task management and assignment application for Django, designed to be used into an existing site as a reusable app. django-task-manager can be user as personal to-do tracker or team task managment system. django-task-manager is developed as screening task for felloship from fossee for year 2019.
+django-task-manager is pluggable, multi-user, multi-team task management and assignment application for Django, designed to be used into an existing site as a reusable app. django-task-manager can be user as personal to-do tracker or team task managment system. django-task-manager is developed as screening task for fellowship from fossee for year 2019.

 ## Features